-The goal is to improve the well-being of the children by ensuring they can request and gain access to social services (health, nutrition, education, legal protection, psychosocial support and social protection).
-We are also working to improve their livelihood options to better care for themselves.
+The goal is to improve the wellbeing of the children and support them to be resilient and thrive within their homes and communities, by ensuring they can request and gain access to social services (health, nutrition, education, legal protection, psychosocial support and social protection).
+We are also working to improve their livelihood options so they can better care for themselves.

 Orphans and vulnerable children, as well as their caregivers